-I am white, class privileged, trans and queer, living in Washington, DC, which has been inhabited for centuries by the Nacotchtank people of the Piscataway Indian Nation.
-My education in racial and social justice comes primarily from organizing with the DC chapter of SURJ (Showing Up for Racial Justice) DC, which primarily organizes white people in the movement for racial justice.
-I've also benefitted tremendously from transformative personal relationships and self-education.
+I am white, class privileged, trans and queer.
+My education in racial and social justice comes primarily from community organizing, a lot of it working with other white people in the movement for racial justice.
+I've also benefited tremendously from transformative personal relationships and self-education.

 Photo by Rafael Woldeab.

 Some less formal/professional stuff about me: In my communities, self-liberation is a necessary component of collective liberation, and I actively invest in my healing and decolonization.
-I have a set of core values that don't make any sense (beach umbrella, full moon, clicking) but also often refer to my Quaker tenets of peace, integrity, simplicity, equity, community, and stewardship.
-I have three nephews, two of whom I get to see frequently.
+I grew up Quaker and try to live by the tenets of peace, integrity, simplicity, equity, community, and stewardship.
+I have three nephews, and soon a niece.
 It is often their laughter that I turn to as a "reservoir of hope" (a term I learned from Angela Davis) when I feel most despairing, and it is often my pain in seeing their growing inoculation to the violence of the world that recommits me to the work.

 I recently moved to York County, Pennsylvania, historically the home of the Susquehannock people.
 I don't know much yet about them or this land.
 I'm actively seeking information and relationships, and welcome any suggestions to you have to help me learn and grow.